Department of English

 B.A.
 English, previous options

 Degree information for the B.A.
-English, English Major option, from the spring 2019 catalog and earlier, can be found on page 321 inside the 2018-19 University catalog archive (PDF, 4.2MB).
+English, English Major option, from the spring 2019 catalog and earlier, can be found by academic year in the General Catalog archive.